Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in one dimension

-The Hilbert space of this particle consists of all square-integrable ($L^2$) and differentiable wavefunctions with support in $\Omega$.
-For each ket $\ket{\psi}$ in this Hilbert space we define the wavefunction $\psi(x)=\scp{x}{\psi}$ in terms of the ``position basis'' $\{\ket{x}\}_{x\in\Omega}$, which satisfies the completeness relation $\int_0^a \ket{x}\bra{x} \dd x=\1_{\Omega}$. \footnote{To be exact, the position basis set $\{\ket{x}\}_{x\in\Omega}$ spans a space that is much larger than the Hilbert space of square-integrable smooth functions used in quantum mechanics.
-This can be seen by noting that this basis set has an uncountable number of elements, while the dimension of the Hilbert space in question is only countably infinite [see \autoref{eq:momentumbasis1D} for a countably infinite basis set].
-For example, the state $\sum_{x\in(\Omega\cap\mathbbm{Q})}\ket{x}$ is not a valid quantum-mechanical state (it is too pathological), yet it can be expressed in this position basis.} The scalar product in $\Omega$ is defined as
+In order to perform quantum-mechanical calculations of a particle moving in one dimension, we need a basis set that is more practical than the Dirac basis used to define the relevant operators and states above.
+Indeed, Dirac states $\ket{x}$ are difficult to represent in a computer because they are uncountable, densely spaced, and highly singular.

-As usual we need a set of basis functions $\{\ket{i}\}_i$ to describe this system.
-There are many possible choices of basis functions.
-The position basis $\{\ket{x}\}_{x\in\Omega}$ is ill suited for this task, since its elements are singular and therefore difficult to represent in a computer.
-The most generally useful ones are the \emph{momentum basis} and the \emph{finite-resolution position basis}, which we will look at in turn, and which will be shown to be related to each other by a type-I discrete sine transform.
+The most generally useful basis sets for computations are the \emph{momentum basis} and the \emph{finite-resolution position basis}, which we will look at in turn, and which will be shown to be related to each other by a type-I discrete sine transform.